emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## Bingeflex
+### Score: 14/22

+1. Streams load very fast. ✔️
+1. Content is 1080p and can be lowered. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 5 servers but does not auto-switch when one fails. ❌
+1. Site does not have episode auto-next. ❌
+1. Sites UI is pretty good, looks modern, shows results as you type. ✔️
+1. Has built in subs for most content + customization.  ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does have 4K content. ✔️

+***
 ## Flicker
 ### Score: 14/22
 1. Streams load very fast. ✔️